 Security and reliability will be improved through the provision requiring the Transco to consider market solutions to congestion issues, including any proposed merchant or participant funded expansion projects.
 The ultimate planning process could reside with the IMA, rather than the Transco, to assure that the planning decisions are made by an entity with no commercial interest in the outcome.
 If the planning process remains with the Transco, then a clearer protocol should be developed to allow for meaningful and substantive input from the IMA and SAC.

 F8.
 Interregional Coordination: Recognizing that inconsistency among markets will only lead to increased reliability concerns and the creation of seams issues, EPMI strongly supports adoption of the CGM proposed FCH/LMP Financial Rights congestion management model (with modifications discussed above) as a means of minimizing interregional coordination problems.
 Also, EPMI urges the Commission to continue its Interregional Coordination initiative, which it launched earlier this year in the Commission’s technical conferences.
+[Perhaps restate some of the arguments I added to Parallel Path Flows.
+Assuming seams are resolved, Parallel Path Flows becomes a synonym to Inter-regional coordination)

 CONCLUSION